 Optional Toppings

-Add the rest of the dry ingredients.
-Add the 1 cup vanilla whey protein powder isolate, 1 tsp baking powder, and 3 tsp pumpkin spice.
+- Add the rest of the dry ingredients.
+Add the 1 cup vanilla whey protein powder isolate, 1 teaspoon baking powder, and 3 teaspoon pumpkin spice.
 Pulse a few times, until the ingredients are well blended.
 Transfer to a large mixing bowl.
 (Scrape out what stuck to the blender container, using a plastic or wooden tool)

 This post contains affiliate links which means I will make a small commission if you purchase through those links.
 I only recommend products that I use and trust!